 While you walk down the hallway to the elevator you have flyers and brochures stand on the left side.
 The elevator is almost all the way down the hallway on your right, just before the last hallway goes down to the right as well.
-Other amenities on the first floor include hot and cold water dispenser, ATM (both near the lobby) and a microwave to warm up food.
+Other amenities on the first floor include a hot and cold water dispenser, ATM (both near the lobby), and a microwave to warm up food.
 The microwave is located inside the Rainier Room which can be accessed with your room key.

 Besides the guestrooms, you will find the Business Center on the second floor.
 The business center is basically above the front desk and you can take the elevator or the stairs in the lobby to get there.
 Access to the business center requires your room key and inside you find three workstations and one printer with a window view out front.
 Near the business center are more vending machines for candy and sodas.

 The true treasure of this Best Western is the ground floor.
 It has a lot of amenities for the guests.
 In the atrium, the center of the U-shaped building is the indoor swimming pool and whirlpool.
 To get to the pool you have to use your room key to open the door to the fitness center and cut through this room to get to the pool area.
 The fitness center is rather small but decent enough for a small workout.
 Wath while you going down the stairs.
 The tiles are very slippery when wet.
-There is an elevated pool deck with chair and tables.
+There is an elevated pool deck with chairs and tables.
 The pool area also has a unisex bathroom.
 To brighten up the area, there is a large all-window wall separating the pool from the courtyard and a skylight is located in the ceiling.

 Next to the pool area but at a separate area of the building is the Activity Area with Shuffle Board, Ping-Pong, and Soccer-table-game.
 Great to keep your kids busy.
 The necessary gear for these table games can be checked out at the front desk as well as other board games.

 Outside and between the buildings is a nice and beautiful courtyard.
 Just outside the pool is a small sundeck with pool loungers and patio tables and chairs.
-This area is separated from the courtyard by a fence which doesn’t need a room key to get in or out.
+This area is separated from the courtyard by a fence that doesn’t need a room key to get in or out.
 The walkway in the middle of the courtyard leads you out to the parking lot.
 On either side, you find a grassy area, trees, and flowers planted along the way.

 Dining at the Best Western Seattle Airport Hotel

 Breakfast is served right next to the front desk in a big dining area.
 This is one of the rare hotels where breakfast actually starts at 5:00 a.m.
 If you have to leave even before that, request a To-Go breakfast bag at the front desk.
 The Best Western Seattle Airport Hotel has you covered.
-The hot breakfast buffet is complimentary and has a pretty good selection on food items like eggs, cereals, yogurt, fresh fruit and more.
+The hot breakfast buffet is complimentary and has a pretty good selection of food items like eggs, cereals, yogurt, fresh fruit, and more.
 At the corner facing the front desk is the coffee/tea station.
 Coffee and hot water are offered complimentary throughout the whole day.
 Besides the usual half&half creamer, they have also flavored creamer like Hazelnut or French Vanilla.

 The same place becomes the “Cafe” every night from 5 p.m. until 10 p.m. except on Sundays.
 The Cafe is closed on Sundays.
-I found a dining menu for the cafe in my room and to mention a few items, you can select between burgers, pizza, sandwiches, salads,… If you are hungry between these times, there is brag-n-go food available, like pre-packed sandwiches.
+I found a dining menu for the cafe in my room and to mention a few items, you can select between burgers, pizza, sandwiches, salads,… If you are hungry between these times, there is grab-n-go food available, like pre-packed sandwiches.

 The hotel is old but well maintained.
 The team does a good work of upkeeping this place.
 One stairwell was closed during my one-night stay, but maybe just for renovation.
 You know right away that you are in an old wood building when you here the floor crackle as you walk over it or someone above walks on the floor.
 It’s not a big issue and it’s common in old buildings, actually, it has something rustic about it.